- Two Way Data-Binding

-- HTML : Most of the templates we create in AngularJS is in the form of handcrafted htmls.
-So you must know that what are forms in html and what are tags ng-form etc.
+- HTML: Most of the templates we create in AngularJS is in the form of handcrafted HTML.
+So you must know that what are forms in HTML and what are tags ng-form etc.

 - Separation of Concern (SOC): SOC concept is heavily used in AngularJS.
 In AngularJS all the controllers, directive, services and factories are made for SOC.
-It provide more lean and cleaner code.
-Also re usability automatically increases, if you use SOC concept.
+It provides a more lean and cleaner code.
+Also, reusability automatically increases, if you use the SOC concept.

 - Promises: Promises are a core feature of AngularJS.
-Promise are the eventual result of any operation.
+Promise is the eventual result of any operation.
 A promise will tell what to do when the operation fails or succeeds.
 Promises are nothing but callbacks.
 When you call any AngularJS service it will be called asynchronously.
-When response is send from service callback hold the response and do the needful.
+When the response is sent from service callback hold the response and do the needful.

 jQuery VS AngularJS

 The below image will give you a perfect picture – comparing the above technologies, enabling to decide which is best suited for your web application.